Mattias Andréasson

-Mattias Andréasson (born 29 March 1981 in Västerås), Swedish singer and Swedish Idol 2007 contestant (in which he came 5th place).
+Mattias Andréasson (born 29 March 1981), also known as dmaSOUL, is a Swedish singer known for participating in Swedish Idol 2007, in which he came in the 5th place.
 As a student, he attended the Adolf Fredrik's Music School in Stockholm.
-He is also known as dmaSOUL.
 He was part of Swedish band E.M.D., which was active between 2007 and 2010.

 Idol

 For his first audition in Idol 2007, Mattias sang the Musiq Soulchild hit Just Friends.
 During the Qualifying week he sang Never Again by Justin Timberlake, and Again by Lenny Kravitz.

 Mattias was voted out of Idol on 16 November 2007, finishing 5th overall.

 After Idol

 Andréasson's version of Elton John's "Your Song" was released as a single and reached 48th place on the Swedish Singles Chart.